Shaba I: Initial reactions

 The FNLC began to make contact with the press and issued several announcements.
 A representative of the Katanganese rebels, speaking in Paris, criticised the intervention as economically self-serving: "the stake of French multinationals such as Alsthom and Thomson, and concessions for prospecting the mineral riches" had led France to support "a corrupt regime".
 Jean Tshombé, son of former Katanganese secessionist leader Moise Tshombé, also criticised the intervention and reaffirmed that Angola, Cuba and the Soviet Union were not involved.
 The FNLC then announced specific military successes and said that it had defeated Zairian military forces 15 miles from Kolwezi and seized vehicles and weapons.
 It also claimed to have killed two French soldiers, a claim quickly denied as impossible by France, which said that no French soldiers were present.
 The group wrote a letter to the International Press Service:

 In contrast with published statements of with published statements by President Giscard D'Estaing, French troops are directly involved in the fighting currently taking place in the Shaba province of Zaire.
-This Friday, April 15, at 2 p.m., the fighting spread on the outskirts of Kolwezi.
+This Friday, 15 April, at 2 p.m., the fighting spread on the outskirts of Kolwezi.
 A French military man died amid these engagements.

 The FLNC strongly protests this French military intervention in Congo's domestic affairs and declined any responsibility for the consequences it may bring upon the French Government.

 The FLNC calls on the French people, to whom it expresses its trust and friendly feelings, to demand the immediate termination of the aggression deliberately carried out against the Congolese people.

 Angola declared the invaders "responsible for the grave consequences that may result from their intervention in the conflict" and warned that "if the objective is to attack Angola, the Popular Republic of Angola warns Africa and the world that it will not tolerate any foreign intervention".
 The Soviet Union condemned the Western Bloc and China for interfering in a "strictly internal conflict which need not concern anyone outside [Zaire]."

 The alleged Zairian bombings of Angola and Zambia also became an issue, with Mobutu accusing the Soviet Union of bombing the countries as false flag attacks.

-French intervention met with left-wing criticism, domestically and internationally."Brezhnev Hits Zaire 'Meddling", The Hartford Courant (AP), 19 April 1977; accessed via ProQuest.
+French intervention met with left-wing criticism, domestically and internationally.
 President Giscard d'Estaing responded that the action was protecting the sovereignty of a friendly state.
 Foreign Minister Louis de Guiringaud said that it was necessary to check Soviet influence.
 The French government denied claims that "military advisors" had participated in the fighting.

 Belgium denied a claim made by Mobutu and quoted in Newsweek that it was involved in the conflict and said that the only assistance that it had delivered had been preplanned.